May 24, 2017

 Abstract submissions should provide a background of your project, a description of your methodology or creative approach, a hypothesis or results (preliminary results are accepted), and a statement regarding the overall significance of your project (including impact, application, novelty, etc.).
 The abstract should be no longer than 200 words.

 We look forward to hearing about and/or seeing your work on May 24th.

 Information for Student Presenters

 All students that wish to present at the Spring Symposium must complete the online application.
-An abstract (1400 character limit) describing the research effort must be included as part of the application.
+An abstract (200 word limit) describing the research effort must be included as part of the application.
 Please work with your faculty adviser when preparing the abstract.
 We will be providing information sessions on preparing a talk and for creating a poster.
 Dates will be announced for early spring term help sessions.

 Below are links to guidelines for preparing abstracts for different disciplines as well as sample abstracts:

 For information on the 2017 Spring Symposium for student research, please contact:Chair: Dr. Kyle Pfaffenbach or Co-Chair: Dr. Alysia Cohen Share: